gritukan/hamkaas/lab2/README.md

 In this lab, you will start learning how to profile GPU workloads and optimize them.
+This is important because you typically want not just to run some workload on the GPU but also utilize resources of not-so-cheap GPU as much as possible.

 ## GPU Architecture Background